awjchen/SonoCleaner/doc/usersGuide.md

 ### 6. Checking the corrected trace for consistency

-it is important to check one's corrections for consistency with other data, such as data from replicates of the same procedure.
+It is important to check one's corrections for consistency with other data, such as data from replicates of the same procedure.

 In sonomicrometry, we can check for internal consistency by comparing the two